ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

   (email, phone number, username) and interact with the service on multiple devices (phone, laptop).

-**Service Provider:**
+**Service Operator:**
 : The primary organization that provides the infrastructure and software resources necessary to operate an end-to-end encrypted communication service.

 **Transparency Log:**
 : A specialized service capable of securely attesting to the information (such as public keys) associated with a given end-user identity.
-The transparency log is run either entirely or partially by the Service Provider.
+The transparency log is run either entirely or partially by the service operator.

 # Protocol Overview